Skip to main content

 Potential Buyer (Credit Bid)Would acquire substantially all assets

-This concentration of control in a single party raises fundamental questions about whether arm's-length outcomes are achievable.
-Brookfield simultaneously controls the non-debtor affiliates (where significant value resides), provides the financing that funds the bankruptcy, and stands ready to acquire the debtor assets through credit bid.
-Other stakeholders have limited ability to challenge this control structure.
+Brookfield controls the non-debtor affiliates, provides the financing that funds the bankruptcy, and is positioned to acquire the debtor assets through credit bid.

 CreditorRoleKey Concerns